-Born and raised in Anchorage, Alaska, Marty developed an early appreciation for the great outdoors and a natural lifestyle.
-She was raised eating moose and salmon with lots of wild berries every summer.
-After high school she headed off to the University of Colorado (CU Boulder) and earned a BA in French, the highlight of which was a year abroad in Bordeaux, France.
+Born and raised in Alaska, I developed an early appreciation for the great outdoors and a natural lifestyle.
+My father supplied more moose and salmon than we could eat (even the cat ate salmon!) and my mother was part of the first natural foods co-op in Anchorage.
+After high school I headed off to the University of Colorado at Boulder and earned a BA in French, the highlight of which was a year abroad in Bordeaux, France.

-In 2002, Marty moved to Portland, Oregon to attend National University of Natural Medicine and there she met her husband Glenn (a Hartsville native).
-During the last several years of school she maintained a part-time practice as a licensed massage therapist and worked as a hospice volunteer.
-The diversity of her clinical education included working at an outreach clinic for migrant farm workers with a team of other Spanish-speaking students.
-In June 2008 she received her Doctor of Naturopathic Medicine (ND) degree with high honors.
+In 2002, I moved to Portland, Oregon to attend National University of Natural Medicine and there I met my husband Glenn Ingram, Jr (a Hartsville native).
+During the third year of school my health suffered due to the grueling 12 hour days expected of us.
+I took a semester off and became a licensed massage therapist and started a private practice, which I maintained part-time when I returned to school on the “six-year plan.”
+We had clinical rotations all over the city, but my favorite was at an outreach clinic for migrant farm workers with a team of other Spanish-speaking students.
+In June 2008 we all celebrated after the long journey as I received my Doctor of Naturopathic Medicine (ND) degree with high honors.

-Upon graduation, the Ingrams moved to Brevard, NC where they opened Through the Woods Natural Health and taught Anatomy & Physiology at Blue Ridge Community College.
-They have returned to Glenn’s hometown of Hartsville to be near family.
-Their son Alex is thrilled to be living so close to his grandparents!
+Glenn and I moved to Brevard, NC and opened Through the Woods Natural Health where we worked together for 11 years.
+I later joined him teaching Anatomy & Physiology to nursing students at Blue Ridge Community College.
+We have returned to Glenn’s hometown of Hartsville to be near family.
+Our son Alex is thrilled to be living so close to his grandparents!